How Long Does An Edible High Last?

 So, here’s what you need to know to ensure your edible experience is safe and enjoyable…

 What are edibles?

 Edibles are cannabis-infused foods or drinks.
 They can take the form of just about anything you could imagine – brownies, oils, butter, and even bacon!
-We discuss some of the best recipes here.
+We discuss some of the best cannabis edible recipes here.

 They will create a similar high or euphoria providing they include enough tetrahydrocannabinol (THC).